WinterLab-Berlin/DeepEthoProfile/README.md

 #### Root folder
-Contains the scripts for generating the Docker images and starting the application
+Contains the scripts for generating the Docker images and starting the application Also here are the auxiliary software that were used to perform the video acquisition (Capture) and the manual anntotaion (VideoAnnotationViewer)

 #### nn folder
-Contains all the processing, training and testing implementation
+Contains all the processing, training and testing implementation.
+The current version of the trained model will also be downloaded here.
 #### ui folder
 Contains the files needed for the user interface